Metastasis, or spread, of mesothelioma, plays a critical role in your treatment choices.

 Once the cancer cells get to their destination, mesothelioma tumors can grow elsewhere in the body.
 A process known as angiogenesis, which is the creation of new blood vessels, helps these new tumors to grow.

 It makes new blood vessels connecting the new tumor and gives it nutrients and blood.
-This process is a large part of how mesothelioma spreads throughout the body.
+This process is a large part of how quickly does mesothelioma spread throughout the body.
 Putting a stop to it is a way cancer researchers are currently fighting mesothelioma.

 Where Does Mesothelioma Spread?